bitmark-inc/bitmarkd/README.md

   1. Before commit (`pre-commt`)

-	Runs `go lint` for every modified file(s).
+	Runs `go lint` for every modified file.
 It shows suggestions but not necessary to follow.

   2. Before push to remote (`pre-push`)

     Runs `go test` for whole directory except `vendor` one.
-It is mandatory to pass this check because generally, new modifications should not break existing logic/behaviour.
+It is mandatory to pass this check because generally, new modifications must not break existing logic/behaviour.

     Other optional actions are `sonaqube` and `go tool vet`.
 These two are optional to follow since static code analysis just provide some advice.

-* all variables are camel case i.e.: no underscores
+* all variables are camel case with no underscores
 * labels are all lowercase with '_' between words
 * imports and one single block
 * all break/continue must have label